The Perfect 12-Day Northern USA Road Trip Itinerary for Montana, Wyoming, and the Dakotas

 Day 11: To Fargo

 Today you'll make your way across North Dakota to Fargo, on the state's eastern border with Minnesota.
 Since you'll likely want to stop somewhere along the way, I recommend Jamestown, about halfway between Bismarck and Fargo.
-Here you'll find both the National Buffalo Museum and a recreated frontier village.
+Here you'll find both the North American Bison Discovery Center and a recreated frontier village.

-At the National Buffalo Museum, you can learn all about the great herds of bison that used to roam the prairies, and also may be lucky enough to see one of the albino bisons that live in the local herd.
+At the North American Bison Discovery Center (formerly the National Buffalo Museum), you can learn all about the great herds of bison that used to roam the prairies, and also may be lucky enough to see one of the albino bisons that live in the local herd.
 Then you can also stretch your legs in the pioneer town, which is really cute!

 White bison at the National Buffalo Museum